-The following information is taken from the school's Homework Policy.
+The following Homework Policy still applies.

 The Value and Purpose of Homework

 Homework has a valuable part to play in the overall learning experiences offered by Bridge of Don Academy.
 Homework is an integral part of all courses.
 The purpose of homework is: